-- a) The Federal Hatch Act restricts certain individuals from participating in certain political activities if the individual either is a federal employee or works for an entity which is funded in part or entirely by federal funding.
+- a) The Federal Hatch Act restricts certain individuals from participating in certain political activities if the individual is either a federal employee or works for an entity which is funded in part or entirely by federal funding.
 Candidates should investigate the impacts of the Federal Hatch Act early in the campaign process to avoid violations.
-A brief summary is contained in the manual for information purposes but is not a substitute for the candidate researching the possible impact of the Federal Hatch Act.
-More information on the Federal Hatch Act can be found at www.osc.gov/hatchact.htm. - b) The Federal Hatch Act allows most federal employees to: - (1) Be candidates for public office in nonpartisan elections - (2) Register and vote as they choose - (3) Assist in voter registration drives - (4) Express opinions about candidates and issues - (5) Contribute money to political organizations - (6) Attend political fundraising functions - (7) Attend and be active at political rallies and meetings - (8) Join and be an active member of a political party or club - (9) Sign nominating petitions

-- (10) Campaign for or against referendum questions, constitutional amendments, municipal ordinances - (11) Campaign for or against candidates in partisan elections - (12) Make campaign speeches for candidates in partisan elections - (13) Distribute campaign literature in partisan elections - (14) Hold office in political clubs or parties - c) The Federal Hatch Act restricts most federal employees from: - (1) Wearing partisan political buttons on duty - (2) Using official authority or influence to interfere with an election - (3) Solicit or discourage political activity of anyone with business before their agency - (4) Soliciting or receiving political contributions (may be done in certain limited situations by federal labor or other employee organizations) - (5) Being candidates for public office in partisan elections - (6) Engaging in political activity while: - (a) On duty - (b) In a government office - (c) Wearing an official uniform - (d) Using a government vehicle
+A brief summary is contained in this manual for information purposes but is not a substitute for the candidate researching the possible impact of the Federal Hatch Act.
+More information on the Federal Hatch Act can be found at www.osc.gov/hatchact.htm. - b) The Federal Hatch Act allows most federal employees to: - (1) be candidates for public office in nonpartisan elections - (2) register and vote as they choose - (3) assist in voter registration drives - (4) express opinions about candidates and issues - (5) contribute money to political organizations - (6) attend political fundraising functions - (7) attend and be active at political rallies and meetings - (8) join and be an active member of a political party or club - (9) sign nominating petitions - (10) campaign for or against referendum questions, constitutional amendments, municipal ordinances - (11) campaign for or against candidates in partisan elections - (12) make campaign speeches for candidates in partisan elections - (13) distribute campaign literature in partisan elections - (14) hold office in political clubs or parties - c) The Federal Hatch Act restricts most federal employees from: - (1) wearing partisan political buttons on duty - (2) using official authority or influence to interfere with an election

+- (3) solicit or discourage political activity of anyone with business before their agency

+- (4) soliciting or receiving political contributions (may be done in certain limited situations by federal labor or other employee organizations)

+- (5) being candidates for public office in partisan elections

+- (6) engaging in political activity while:

+- (a) on duty

+- (b) in a government office

+- (c) wearing an official uniform

+- (d) using a government vehicle